Westoe: Westoe Brewery

-Westoe had its own brewery, the Westoe Brewery, which stood on Dunelm Street (just off Westoe Road) from the 19th century, and although the exact date of origin is not apparent, it features on the 1915 Ordnance Survey maps (it is also reported to feature on the 1895 copy).
-The brewery continued under the ownership of Robert Henderson until 1907, when Joseph Johnson acquired it, and in 1924 merged it with the City Brewery from Durham.
+Westoe had its brewery, the Westoe Brewery, which stood on Dunelm Street to the off Westoe Road.
+It was founded by Robert Henderson and construction began in 1885, with the first brewing on 7 April 1886.
+The brewery continued under the ownership of Robert Henderson until 1907 when Joseph Johnson acquired it, and in 1924 merged it with the City Brewery from Durham.
 In 1938, the company became Westoe Breweries Limited, and in 1946 became public.

-The breweries were taken over by Hammond United Breweries in 1960, and closed sometime between then and the 2000s.
+The breweries were taken over by Hammond United Breweries in 1960, and was closed and demolished by 1986.